-We have helped to fund education programming that is designed to help visitors get the most out their museum visit.
-Upcoming and previous programs include:
+We make history happen, by helping to fund education programming that is designed to engage visitors so they get the most out their museum experience.

 Founders Ball Lecture Series.
 The Louisiana Museum Foundation and the Louisiana State Museum present three lecture programs to accompany the: Baroness de Pontalba and the Rise of Jackson Square exhibition & Intimate Dinner with Intimate Enemies and special guests at Tableau.